 In "mass art" we have the paradoxical relation between a pure democratic element (on the side of irruption and evental energy) and an aristocratic element (on the side of individual education, of differential locations of taste).

-Film as a mass art does not require any aristocratic element, one could enjoy or appreciate 12 Monkeys without the references to La Jetée and Vertigo.
+Film as a mass art does not require any aristocratic element, one could enjoy or appreciate 12 Monkeys without knowing the references to La Jetée and Vertigo.
 It is not Terry Gilliam or Bruce Willis' best film, but it still can be enjoyed without any knowledge of the multiple references.
-(One could extract a definition of a "snob" from Badiou's essay, a snob is someone who adds an aristocratic element of education and distinction to a democratic pleasure, who takes up hops while drinking bear or assess roasts and beans when drinking coffee.
+(One could extract a definition of a "snob" from Badiou's essay, a snob is someone who adds an aristocratic element of education and distinction to a democratic pleasure, who enjoys beer but only microbrews or assess roasts and beans when drinking coffee.
 Or in this case insists that you appreciate all of the references that make up even a Hollywood film) In the case of 12 Monkeys am not sure if these aristocratic distinctions add anything to the movie itself.
 (I must admit that I like 12 Monkeys, but it works best if one does not think of La Jetée, which is groundbreaking in a way that a Bruce Willis film could never be).
 Taken together, however, they do reveal something of the odd time travel, the constant returns to the past, that make up contemporary popular culture.
 Hazy, half recollected memories of past films are part of the time travel we all undertake through the culture industry.
 We are always traveling back to a past we barely remember.

 I should add that I have not seen the 12 Monkeys television series.
 I have not taken that particular return to the past and I do not know if it has its own nod to Vertigo.